TeachTown/CodeTests/dotnet/TeachTown.Refactoring.CSharp/README.md

 ## Restrictions
 1. DO NOT modify the TeachTown.Refactoring.CSharp.HotelReservationClient project.
 All refactorings to the HotelReservationLibrary project should be backwards compatible with the client.
 2. DO NOT remove the static modifier from the ReservationDb class.

+## Refactorings to ignore
+1. Do not bother with implementing actual data persistence.
+There is no need to create any type of database or connection string information for this project.